garrandall/popular-music-data/tracks/lose-it-quavo-lil-baby.md

 Say that pussy is mine, he losin' it (Brrt, yeah)
 She poppin' it, I'm ownin' it (Yeah)
-She droppin' it, it's stoppin' it (Stop), lose it (Yeah) Out of control, she movin' it (Ooh, yeah)
+She droppin' it, it's stoppin' it (Stop), lose it (Yeah) Out of control, she movin' it (Oh, yeah)
 It's movin' (Woo)
 It's a movie (Woo)
-She walkin' around in Nike leggings (Ooh, yeah)
+She walkin' around in Nike leggings (Oh, yeah)
 Just doin' it (Go!)
 Don't get involved with her besties, they messy
 Spent a fifty ball on her neckpiece, she flexing